Herm71/jc-eleventy/src/posts/journey-to-linux.md

 My first actual _Mac_ was a [Macintosh Color Classic](https://en.wikipedia.org/wiki/Macintosh_Color_Classic), which I bought with college graduation money.
 I played a _lot_ of [Crystal Quest](https://en.wikipedia.org/wiki/Crystal_Quest) on that machine.
 I followed that with an [LC 475](https://en.wikipedia.org/wiki/Macintosh_Quadra_605) (also known as the Quadra 605, it bore the "pizza box" form factor).
 I took the LC 475 with me to graduate school.
 I explored this cool new thing called the [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web) on it using a "browser" called [Mosaic](https://en.wikipedia.org/wiki/NCSA_Mosaic).
 After graduate school, I bought my first laptop, a [PowerBook G3 Wallstreet](https://en.wikipedia.org/wiki/PowerBook_G3), marketed at the time as "the fastest laptop in the world."

 I began my post-college professional life with the PowerBook G3.
 It was a great machine for its day.
 But my professional world was a Windows world; specifically, a Microsoft Office world.
-While I had MSOffice on my PowerBook, at the time there was definitely a lot lost in translation when a Mac user and a PC user passed a Word doc back and forth.
+While I had MS Office on my PowerBook, at the time there was definitely a lot lost in translation when a Mac user and a PC user passed a Word doc back and forth.
+There was no "cloud" at the time.
 My having a Mac started to become more of a liability than an asset in my professional life.

 <div class="gallery">
 <h3> My Mac years</h3>